PeterNaydenov/grunt-ugly-folders/README.md

 ```

-- target folder structure should look like that:
+- 'target' folder structure should looks like this:

 ```
  |-lib.js